mozuzaeram/fendoria/README.md

 Fen is a 5'4" asymmetrical, bulky crystari (fen cooked too long?) that has a translucent violet body with lavender opal occlusions.
 This gives her skin an iridescent (oily) appearance.
 Her eyes are cyan motes of light.
 See attached file Screenshot_20231106-140245_Facebook.jpg for an example.

+Nasty people would say "THIS is a crystari of legend?
+I expected beauty, grace, not a sad buzzing rock."